weslord/Duality/README.md

 up to luck - I happened to be using it in exactly the limited way it was useful for.

+### Level Desgin

+I used a vector graphics library called "Shapes" to create all my visual elements.
+It's a bit expensive, but I bought it a while ago when it was on sale, expecting I'd be doing a lot of vector work someday.
+It retrospect, though, it wasn't necessary for this project.
+I built everything out of primitive rectangles, and could have used Unity's built-in 2D rectangle shape instead.

+Walls were all instances of a prefab with a static rigidbody, no friction, and a box collider.
+The collider's shape was automatically synced to the size of the rectangles in `OnValidate()`, so creating levels was as simple as dropping in a prefab and stretching it to be where I wanted my walls.

+This is how I was able to throw together nearly two dozen levels in just a few hours - keeping the tools simple and easy.

+I do wish I'd finished coding earlier than I did, to have a bit more time to work on the levels.
+As it stands, the "harder" levels can easily be beaten by button mashing, rather than deliberate skill or puzzle solving.

 ### Physics

 No gravity, anti-friction material - can set project-wide as default.